-The Asus ZenBook 13 UX333 is the best laptop under $1,000.
-It’s a budget laptop with high performance thanks to a cutting-edge CPU, a near-premium build quality, and a display that’s very hard to find at such a low price.
+The Asus ZenBook 14 UX425 is the best laptop under $1,000.
+It’s a budget laptop with great performance thanks to a cutting-edge CPU, a near-premium build quality, and a low-power and high-quality display that’s very hard to find at such a low price.

 We’re not just picking our favorite sub-$1,000 laptops out of thin air, though.
-We’ve reviewed over a hundred laptops of all kinds and at all price points, spending hundreds of hours doing so.
-It’s a Herculean task for sure (and a lot of fun, frankly), and it’s given us a great insight into what makes for a good laptop and what holds a laptop back.
+We’ve reviewed hundreds of laptops of all kinds and at all price points, spending thousands of hours doing so.
+It’s a Herculean task for sure (and a lot of fun, frankly), and it has given us great insight into what makes for a good laptop and what holds a laptop back.

 The best laptops under $1,000 at a glance

-- Best laptop for photo and video editing for under $1,000: Acer Swift 3
+- The best laptop for photo and video editing for under $1,000: Lenovo IdeaPad Slim 7

-Read our full Asus ZenBook 13 UX333 review
+Read our in-depth Asus ZenBook 14 UX425 review

 At this price range, you simply won’t find a better gaming laptop.
-The G3 Gaming is without peer when it comes to gaming performance on a budget.
+The G5 SE is without peer when it comes to gaming performance on a budget.
 If you have more money to spend, then you should head over to our best gaming laptops list.

 These days, an excellent business laptop isn’t so different from any other laptop.
 That’s why the updated Inspiron 15 7000 is such a perfect fit — it’s simply a great 15.6-inch laptop with ideal specs for all kinds of business purposes.